sCrypt-Inc/scryptTS-docs/docs/overview.md

 ## What is `scrypt-ts`?

-`scrypt-ts` is a Typescript framework to write smart contracts on Bitcoin SV.
+`scrypt-ts` is a Typescript framework to write smart contracts on Bitcoin.